Improper Integral

 $\displaystyle \int_{1}^e \frac{1}{x\log{x}}dx = \int_0^1 \frac{1}{t}dt.$

-Note that is not continuous at . $f(t) = \frac{1}{t}$$t = 0$
+Note that $f(t) = \frac{1}{t}$ is not continuous at $t = 0$.

 $\displaystyle \int_0^1 \frac{1}{t}dt$ $\displaystyle =$ $\displaystyle \lim_{\varepsilon \to 0+}\int_\varepsilon^1 \frac{1}{t}dt = \lim_...